MaxOhn/rosu-pp-py/README.md

     map = Beatmap(content = file.read())
 ```

-2) Next, you need to create `Calculator` instance by providing the appropriate kwargs again.
+2) Next, you need to create an instance of `Calculator` by providing the appropriate kwargs again.
 Any of the following kwargs are allowed: `mode`, `mods`, `acc`, `n_geki`, `n_katu`, `n300`, `n100`, `n50`, `n_misses`, `combo`, `passed_objects`, `clock_rate`, and `difficulty`.
 Each of these also have a setter method e.g. `set_n_misses`.
 ```py